privacyguides/privacyguides.org/docs/mobile-browsers.md

 #### Always-on Private Browsing

 Open Safari and tap the Tabs button, located in the bottom right.
-Then, expand the Tab Groups list.
+Then, expand the :material-format-list-bulleted: Tab Groups list.

 - [x] Select **Private**

 Safari's Private Browsing mode offers additional privacy protections.
 Private Browsing uses a new [ephemeral](https://developer.apple.com/documentation/foundation/urlsessionconfiguration/1410529-ephemeral) session for each tab, meaning tabs are isolated from one another.
 There are also other smaller privacy benefits with Private Browsing, such as not sending a webpage’s address to Apple when using Safari's translation feature.

-Do note that Private Browsing does not save cookies and website data, so it won't be possible to remain signed into sites.
+Do note that Private Browsing does not save cookies and website data, so it won't be possible to remain signed in to sites.
 This may be an inconvenience.

 #### iCloud Sync

 Synchronization of Safari History, Tab Groups, iCloud Tabs and saved passwords are E2EE.
 However, by default, bookmarks are [not](https://support.apple.com/HT202303).
 Apple can decrypt and access them in accordance with their [privacy policy](https://apple.com/legal/privacy/en-ww).

 You can enable E2EE for your Safari bookmarks and downloads by enabling [Advanced Data Protection](https://support.apple.com/HT212520).
-Go to your **Apple ID name → iCloud → Advanced Data Protection**.
+Go to :gear: **Settings** → **iCloud** → **Advanced Data Protection**.

-- [x] Turn On **Advanced Data Protection**
+- [x] Turn on **Advanced Data Protection**

-If you use iCloud with Advanced Data Protection disabled, we also recommend checking to ensure Safari's default download location is set to locally on your device.
-This option can be found in :gear: **Settings** → **Safari** → **General** → **Downloads**.
+If you use iCloud with Advanced Data Protection disabled, we also recommend setting Safari's default download location to a local folder on your device.
+This option can be found in :gear: **Settings** → **Apps** → **Safari** → **General** → **Downloads**.

 ## Criteria